Skip Navigation

 Permanent Extension of Tax Cuts & Jobs Act (TCJA) Individual Tax Rates

 What changed?
 The TCJA of 2017 was a seismic shift in U.S. tax policy, reducing income tax rates across nearly all brackets.
-The OBBBA extends the TCJA tax breaks permanently.
+These brackets, indexed each year to account for inflation, are extended permanently under the OBBBA.

 2025 Tax Brackets Chart

 What’s the impact?
-This is expected to stabilize tax planning for all income levels, which means individuals and families can make long-term financial decisions, like retirement contributions, charitable giving, or investment strategies, without worrying that income tax rates will suddenly change.
+This is expected to stabilize tax planning for all income levels, which means individuals and families can make long-term financial decisions about things like retirement contributions, charitable giving, or investment strategies, without worrying that income tax rates will suddenly change.
 By reducing that uncertainty, filers can more effectively forecast future tax liabilities and optimize deductions.

 Expanded and Permanent Standard Deduction